 Smithsonian Folklife Festival

 The annual event includes daily and evening music and dance performances, crafts and cooking demonstrations, storytelling and discussions of cultural issues.
-The themes of the 2013 program will be: Hungarian Heritage: Roots to Revival; One World, Many Voices: Endangered Languages and Cultural Heritage and Will to Adorn: African American Identity and the Aesthetics of Dress.
+The themes of the 2014 program will be: China: Tradition and the Art of Living and Kenya at the Smithsonian.
 The hours on the 4th of July are 11 a.m to 5 p.m.
 Read more about the Smithsonian Folklife Festival.

 4th of July at the National Archives

 The National Archives celebrates the 4th of July with special family programming celebrating the signing of the Declaration of Independence.
 Visit the National Archives Building for this special birthday party from 10:00 a.m. to 5:30 p.m.
 See the schedule of events.

 Concert on the Washington Monument Grounds

 The traditional concert will not be held this year due to budget cuts.

 Time: 8 - 9:30 p.m.
 (Admittance begins at 3 p.m.)